grausof/keras-sincnet/README.md

 epoch 320, acc_te=0.503742 acc_te_snt=0.966089
 ```

-WARNING: the results of this network are in terms of accuracy and not of error (as for the original network)
+WARNING: the results of this network are in terms of accuracy and not of error (as for the original network).

 ## Where SincNet is implemented?